matdillen/legendary-generator/README.md

 A generated setup can be easily copied to clipboard for keeping track of setup outcomes in a spreadsheet.
 An example sheet with some results can be found in `results.xlsx` under `support`.

 In the `support` folder, zipped save files based on a [scripted Tabletop Simulator mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1777582863) can be found.
 These save files include some modifications to enable import from a setup exported by this app.
 A button for export of a setup to Tabletop Simulator is present in the app.
 The setup can then be pasted in the text input field in Tabletop Simulator (select the text input field and use `CTRL + V`).
-A few schemes may not be scripted properly yet and there may be other bugs.
+Almost all schemes should be scripted now, except for a few city-modifying setups.

 To import a saved game, unzip the file and copy it to `Documents\My Games\Tabletop Simulator\Saves`.